wikitree/wikitree-dynamic-tree/README.md

 # wikitree-dynamic-tree

 This app displays a family tree starting from one person profile at WikiTree.
-The display can be panned and zoomed, as well as expanded to include more ancestors or decendants.
+The display can be panned and zoomed, as well as expanded to include more ancestors or descendants.
 The [WikiTree API](https://github.com/wikitree/wikitree-api) is used to gather the profile data.
 The [D3.js](https://d3js.org/) library is used to draw the graph.

 ## Prerequisites
 * [WikiTree API](https://github.com/wikitree/wikitree-api)